 (vi)(v) Withdrawn DwellingFully or Partially Covered Rental Units Re-Offered for Rent.

-(a) Return Within Two (2) Years.
-A Tenant may resume their Tenancy in the DwellingFully or Partially Covered Rental Unit if a Landlord returns the DwellingRental Unit to the residential rental market within two (2) years after the effective date of withdrawal.
+resume their Tenancy in the DwellingFully or Partially Covered Rental Unit if a Landlord returns the DwellingRental Unit to the residential rental market within two (2) years after the effective date of withdrawal.